-Beyond just the macroeconomic implications, partisan residential sorting on climate change has intriguing implications for understanding how partisan divides are reflected in substantive actions.8 Prior work has argued that political affiliation is a prominent driver of self-reported climate change expectations (e.g., Hamilton 2011; McCright & Dunlap 2011).
-Whether this divide manifests in differential behavior or is just superficial rhetoric is critically important, but unclear, especially since despite massive partisan divides now, there was no evidence of partisan gaps in stated beliefs about global warming as recently as 1998.9 Residential real estate and SLR represent an ideal setting to assess significant responses to climate change partisanship: 1) the individual stakes are high since housing is often the largest component of personal wealth (Campbell 2006) and future flooding from SLR would make this investment worthless; 2) low discount rates make it possible that expectations of temporally distant risks could impact decisions today (Giglio et al. 2014).
+has argued that political affiliation is a prominent driver of self-reported climate change expectations (e.g., Hamilton 2011; McCright & Dunlap 2011).
+Whether this divide manifests in differential behavior or is just superficial rhetoric is critically important, but unclear, especially since despite massive partisan divides now, there was no evidence of partisan gaps in stated beliefs about global warming as recently as 1998.8 Residential real estate and SLR represent an ideal setting to assess significant responses to climate change partisanship: 1) the individual stakes are high since housing is often the largest component of personal wealth (Campbell 2006) and future flooding from SLR would make this investment worthless; 2) low discount rates make it possible that expectations of temporally distant risks could impact decisions today (Giglio et al. 2014).
 In fact, evidence suggests households act as if they highly value housing amenities even a century in the future, perhaps driven by bequest motives (Giglio et al. 2014).
 While these low discount rates raise the possibility of partisan sorting on SLR, the extent of such sorting is unclear exante.
 Afterall, households struggle to plan for temporally distant vital financial decisions like retirement (Chetty et al. 2014).

 In that respect, our findings also provide a unique contribution to the evidence on residential sorting as a mechanism people use to "vote with their feet."
-Banzhaf and Walsh noted in 2008 that "[g]iven the central importance of Tiebout's insights, there have been surprisingly few direct tests of his premise."
-Since then, as summarized by Banzaf et al. (2019), a number of researchers have made progress on that front, but evidence is still somewhat limited, given the prominence of Tiebout (1956).
-In broad terms our findings provide additional well-identified empirical evidence consistent with the underlying assumptions of Tiebout sorting.
-In addition, we provide evidence of anticipatory sorting far in advance of any potential future disamenities.
-This may be specific to the salience of climate change due its high level of partisanship.
-Still, our findings suggest the potential for salient (dis)amenities, even highly temporally distant, to result in significant current anticipatory residential sorting.
-This could lead to even larger local general equilibrium responses than what we estimate in our partial equilibrium analyses.
+Our findings provide evidence of anticipatory sorting far in advance of any disamenities.
+As communities choose whether or not to improve resilience to climate change, this type of sorting could lead to even larger local general equilibrium responses than what we estimate in our partial equilibrium analyses.
 Theoretically, even relatively modest preferences for proximity to similar residents could cause multiplier effects (Schelling 1969; Sethi & Somanathan 2004; Banzhaf & Walsh 2013).
-In fact, recent work has found just such effects, where politically similar people are more likely to choose geographically proximate locations (McCartney & Zhang 2020).
-The presence of partisan-based sorting with respect to SLR exposure is likely to impact climate changes responses as households most likely to vote against climate friendly policies and least likely to adapt to climate change related flooding are transitioning to bear the burden of SLR.
+In fact, recent work has found just such effects, where politically similar people are more likely to choose geographically proximate locations